USAREUR-AF holds change of responsibility ceremony at Clay Kaserne

 |0

-This work, USAREUR-AF holds change of responsibility ceremony at Clay Kaserne [Image 5 of 5], by SSG Samuel Kim, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USAREUR-AF holds change of responsibility ceremony at Clay Kaserne, by SSG Samuel Kim, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.